Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 - pip tracks metadata to allow for easy uninstallation and updating of packages
 - pip is bundled together with Python 3.x, making it even more easier to use
 - pip can install a package from a source distribution (`.tar.gz`) or a wheel distribution (`.whl`)
+- Do not use `sudo pip install`!
+Various security issues with doing so.
+Go for `pip install --user <package-name>`

 ---